Ray Bradbury: Death

+Legacy

 On June 6, 2012, in an official public statement from the White House Press Office, President Barack Obama said:

-Numerous Bradbury fans paid tribute to the author, noting the influence of his works on their own careers and creations.
-Filmmaker Steven Spielberg said that Bradbury was "[his] muse for the better part of [his] sci-fi career ....
-On the world of science fiction and fantasy and imagination he is immortal".
-Writer Neil Gaiman felt that "the landscape of the world we live in would have been diminished if we had not had him in our world".
-Author Stephen King released a statement on his website saying, "Ray Bradbury wrote three great novels and three hundred great stories.
-One of the latter was called 'A Sound of Thunder'.
-The sound I hear today is the thunder of a giant's footsteps fading away.
-But the novels and stories remain, in all their resonance and strange beauty."
+Several authors and filmmakers paid tribute to Bradbury, noting the influence of his works on their own.
+Steven Spielberg said that Bradbury was "my muse for the better part of my sci-fi career ...
+On the world of science fiction and fantasy and imagination he is immortal."
+Neil Gaiman said that "the landscape of the world we live in would have been diminished if we had not had him in our world".
+Joanne Harris called him "a bright, burning spark."
+Stephen King released a statement on his website saying:

+Margaret Atwood said she was "warped early by Ray Bradbury."
+She wrote that Bradbury was:

+The Ray Bradbury Center was established in 2007 as the Center for Ray Bradbury Studies and received many of Bradbury's papers and artifacts following his death.
+It continues the work of documenting, preserving, and providing public access to Bradbury's material legacy.